A client asked, “What is the one roadblock I will encounter when improving the culture of leadership in my company?

 Since I have been a part of helping leaders transform their leadership experience, I can reveal the three time-tested steps to get out of your way and achieve success.

 Lead – Leadership is void when you are too busy doing the work of the business, but now you must be strong and decisive.
-To galvanize this strategic shift how you conduct business create strategic objectives that will provide direction to the team.
+To galvanize this strategic shift, how you conduct business creates strategic objectives that will provide direction to the team.

 Enable – Actively engage your team by changing your language from instructive to intentional.
-For example, tell your team that you intend to achieve an objective and ask for them to provide the how.
+For example, tell your team that you intend to achieve an objective and ask them to provide the details on how to achieve it.

 The key in all three of these steps is in realizing that you must take action because no one else in your company will do it for you.
-For the few, the brave, those who pursue excellence and not status quo, now is the perfect time for a change.
+For the few, the brave, those who pursue excellence rather than the status quo, now is the perfect time for a change.

 What type of leader are you?